 We all know that Emperor and Adélie Penguins brave and even nest on the Antarctic mainland, their thick coats of blubber and specialized feathers keeping them warm both on land and swimming in the frozen sea.

-There are also a few warm weather penguins that deal with extreme heat!
-The Galapagos Penguin lives directly on the equator and the African Penguin digs burrows to nest on the sunny beaches of Africa.
+There are also a few warm weather penguins that deal with the extreme heat!
+The Galapagos Penguin lives directly on the equator, and the African Penguin digs burrows to nest on the sunny beaches of Africa.

 Did you know that the Yellow-eye Penguin and Fiordland Crested Penguin comes ashore specifically to nest in forests?
 Yes, it’s true.
 I can’t imagine walking in the woods only to find a penguin.

 Penguins are amazing.
 They survive whether it’s hot, cold, windy, wet or humid.
 But let me ask you a question:

 I certainly have not!
 Wherever they live, their bodies are perfectly adapted to Mother Nature.